Families of former PMs happy with Pradhan Mantri Sanghralaya; Gandhis skip event | Politics

 The family has contributed pictures, letters, books and diaries of the former PM to the museum.

-Relatives of Deve Gowda and Morarji Desai and Atal Bihari Vajpayee's daughter too attended the event.
+Relatives of Deve Gowda and Morarji Desai and Vajpayee's daughter too attended the event.

+Morarji Desai's Bhagavad Gita, Gandhi cap, pen and 'rudraksh mala' find a place in the gallery dedicated to him, besides Vajpayee's Bharat Ratna medal, spectacles, wrist watch and some letters.
+It also has some handwritten diaries of Chandra Shekhar on display.

 Officials said that all exhibits on Indira Gandhi, Rajiv Gandhi and Manmohan Singh are archival material as their families did not provide any article for display at the museum.